Last updated on September 6, 2021

-Online retail and e-commerce are hot topics.
-Digital nomads everywhere are discussing subjects like e-commerce software, marketplaces, and Amazon FBA.
-A desire to enter e-commerce is supported by global sales that surpassed $2.3 trillion–a 24.8% increase over the previous year.
-Similarly, affiliate marketers want to jump on the e-commerce bandwagon by promoting e-commerce SaaS, apps, themes, plugins, and related products and services.
+Online retail and ecommerce are hot topics.
+Digital nomads everywhere discuss subjects like ecommerce software, marketplaces, and drop shipping.
+A desire to enter ecommerce is supported by global sales that have surpassed $2.3 trillion.
+Similarly, affiliate marketers want to jump on the ecommerce bandwagon by promoting ecommerce software, apps, themes, plugins, and related products and services.
 For affiliate marketers, Shopify might be their way to riches.

-Shopify is a leading cloud-based, multi-channel commerce platform designed for small and medium-sized businesses.
-Merchants/sellers use Shopify to create, set up, and operate their stores across multiple sales channels including web, mobile, social media, brick-and-mortar, and pop-up shops.
+Shopify is a leading cloud-based, multi-channel commerce platform designed for businesses of all sizes.
+Merchants/sellers use Shopify to create, set up, and operate their stores across multiple sales channels, including web, mobile, social media, brick-and-mortar, and pop-up shops.
 The platform also provides merchants with a powerful back-office and a single view of their businesses.
 Shopify POS (point-of-sale) is an in-store application for iOS and Android devices.
-Shopify is engineered for reliability and scale, making enterprise-level technology available to businesses of all sizes.
+Shopify is engineered for reliability and scale, making enterprise-level technology available to every type of merchant.

 - Founded by Tobias Lütke, Daniel Weinand, and Scott Lake in 2004